nais/doc/docs/security/auth/tokenx.md

 In order to acquire a token from [Tokendings](https://github.com/nais/tokendings) that is properly scoped to a given target application, you must exchange an existing _subject token_ \(i.e. a token that contains a subject, in this case a citizen end-user\).

 Tokendings will then issue an `access_token` in JWT format, based on the parameters set in the token request.
-The token can then be used as a **Bearer token** in the Authorization header when calling your target API on behalf of the aforementioned subject.
+The token can then be used as a [**Bearer token**](concepts/tokens.md#bearer-token) in the Authorization header when calling your target API on behalf of the aforementioned subject.

 #### Prerequisites

 * You have a _subject token_ in the form of an `access_token` issued by one of the following providers:
     - [ID-porten](idporten/README.md)
     - Tokendings
-    - [Loginservice](../../../legacy/sunset/#loginservice) (Remember that loginservice is a legacy system.
-TokenX accept their tokens to ease migration away from on-prem.)
+    - [Loginservice](../../legacy/sunset.md#loginservice) (Remember that loginservice is a deprecated legacy system.
+TokenX currently accepts these tokens during the grace period for migration.)
 * You have a [client assertion](tokenx.md#client-authentication) that _authenticates_ your application.

 #### Exchange Request